codefresh-io/docs.codefresh.io/_docs/integrations/jira.md

 1. Copy the **Client Key**.
 You will need these to set up Jira integration for pipelines in Codefresh with the Jira Marketplace App.

-## Example of Jira integration to enrich image
+## Example of Jira integration in Codefresh pipeline
-Here's an example of a pipeline step that
+Here's an example of a pipeline with the [`jira-issue-extractor` step](https://codefresh.io/steps/step/jira-issue-extractor){:target="\_blank"} that extracts the Jira issue matching the project prefix defined.

 `YAML`
 {% highlight yaml %}